2022 United States gubernatorial elections: Vermont

-In the general election, incumbent Republican Governor Phil Scott easily defeated Democrat Brenda Siegel for his 4th consecutive term.
+In the general election, Scott easily defeated Democrat Brenda Siegel for his fourth consecutive term.

 This race was one of six Republican-held governorships up for election in 2022 in a state carried by Joe Biden in the 2020 presidential election.
 Scott's victory, in which he carried every municipality in the state, is the largest by margin in a Vermont gubernatorial race since Howard Dean's landslide in 1996.
-Scott's 46-point victory margin was the largest for a Republican candidate since 1950, even while Democratic congressman Peter Welch won the concurrent U.S. Senate election by a 40-point margin.
+Scott's 47-point victory margin was the largest for a Republican candidate since 1950, even while Democratic congressman Peter Welch won the concurrent U.S. Senate election by a 40-point margin.

 Wisconsin

 Incumbent Democratic governor Tony Evers won re-election to a second term, defeating Republican nominee, Tim Michels.

 As Lieutenant Governor Mandela Barnes ran for the U.S. Senate in the concurrent election, a new Democratic running mate, state assemblywoman Sara Rodriguez, was nominated in the partisan primary.
 Barnes was the second lieutenant governor not to run with the incumbent governor since the state constitution was amended in 1967.
-The partisan primary was held on August 9, 2022, with businessman Tim Michels defeating former Lieutenant Governor Rebecca Kleefisch in the Republican primary.
+The partisan primary was held on August 9, 2022, with businessman Tim Michels defeating former lieutenant governor Rebecca Kleefisch in the Republican primary.
 State senator Roger Roth received the Republican nomination for lieutenant governor.

 This was the first gubernatorial election in Wisconsin since 2006 in which a Democrat won with an outright majority of the vote, the first since 1990 in which the winner was from the same party as the incumbent president, and the first since 1962 in which Wisconsin voted for a Democratic governor at the same time the party held the presidency.
 This was also the first gubernatorial election in the state since 1998 in which the winning candidate was of a different party than the winner of the concurrent U.S. Senate election.

 Wyoming

-Governor Mark Gordon was elected in 2018 with 67.1% of the vote and is running for re-election to a second term.
+Governor Mark Gordon was elected in 2018 with 67.1% of the vote and ran for re-election to a second term.
 Perennial candidate Rex Rammell and truck driver Aaron Nab were primary challenging Gordon.